Faculty Visitation Days

 Considering a Career in Speech-Language Pathology?

 The Master of Science in Speech-Language Pathology Program (MS-SLP) at Jacksonville University is NOW AVAILABLE for those students planning careers as speech-language pathologists.
-We are developing professionals who are knowledgeable and skilled in the assessment, diagnosis, and treatment of speech, voice, swallowing, language, and cognitive disorders with emphasis on the practice of medical speech-language pathology.
+We are developing professionals who are knowledgeable and skilled in the assessment, diagnosis, and treatment of speech, voice, swallowing, language, and cognitive disorders.
 Under the direction of experienced faculty, students will gain the skills needed to assess and treat individuals with diverse needs.

 Speech-language pathologists can work in schools, hospitals and private health offices and diagnose, treat and prevent a variety of communication, speech, and language disorders.